IhorNehrutsa/micropython/docs/library/machine.Counter.rst

 This class provides a Pulse Counter service.

-Here is described a basics, commons for hadware-counters-based counters of MicroPython ports:
+Here is described a basics, commons for hardware-counters-based counters of MicroPython ports:

   * :ref:`ESP32.Counter <pcnt.Counter>`
   * mimxrt.Counter - under constructions